Who are we?

 Most commonly, the dances are in long ways sets and progressive.
 Multiple sets of pairs form two long lines, pairs travel along the lines, meeting new pairs and repeating the series of dance figures a number of times.
 Each dance is prompted by an Instructor.
 The dancing is friendly and the atmosphere is informal.
 If you’ve seen a Jane Austen film, you’ve seen English Country Dancing.
 Wonderful new dances and tunes are being written all the time; this includes the work of some of our talented instructors!

 Class dress is casual and comfortable, with shoes (not street shoes) for dancing on a wooden floor.
-On special occasions (biannual Ball and yearly Holiday Dance), some dancers dress in costume.
+On special occasions (biennial Ball and yearly Holiday Dance), some dancers dress in costume.
 This is an added bonus but not mandatory as many dancers prefer regular attire.

 We appreciate all dancers and encourage new members to join whatever their age or dancing skill.
+This is a skill-based activity and a moderate level of fitness is required.
+Verbal directions are given for each dance and so being able to hear well is important.

-Membership costs $30 per year, and is renewed annually.
+Membership costs $35 per year, and is renewed annually.
 Each member is eligible for reduced drop-in and special event fees, can be elected to the Executive Committee, and can vote at the Annual General Meeting, held once a year.

 Membership is necessary if you pay for a term or year’s worth of classes.
 All annual membership fees are to be paid up at the beginning of the fall term.

-Annual Membership: $30 ($15 if you register during the Winter Term)
+Annual Membership: $35 ($17.50 if you register during the Winter Term)

 Intermediate/General Class Fall Term: $70